 French Dip Pinwheels

-French Dip Pinwheels – this easy appetizer recipe starts with pizza dough and is perfect for appetizers, game day food, or an easy dinner.
+French Dip Pinwheels – this easy appetizer recipe is pizza dough wrapped around roast beef and provolone cheese.
+The perfect hand held food for appetizers, game day food, or an easy dinner.
 The sauce is the best part!

 When I was a kid there was a restaurant named Lyon’s that we went to almost every week.
 It was basically a diner, but a little more upscale than a Mel’s.
 I’d eat there with my parents on Friday nights and we’d do family dinners there on weekends, and once I got to high school we’d land there late for milkshakes and fries or for 3am breakfast during sleepovers.